waldlaubsaengernest/CatLearn/README.md

 export CATLEARN_USER_MODULE=$PWD/user_settings.py
 export N_IMAGES=18
 ```
 This auto-generates the MLNEB for 18 images.
-If you wish no auto generation of the neb but custom functions, define the calculator and your MLNEB in the input.py
-only only add the other functions needed.
+If you wish no auto generation of the neb but custom functions, define the calculator and your MLNEB in the input.py and only add the other functions needed.

 ```python